Reading time: 4 minutes

 Sometimes we just need to accept that we’ll never get the apology we think we deserve.

-Peace of mind can’t exist when a heart is filled with resentment or anger, so do yourself a favor and let it go and then you can escape the prison of the past and enjoy the beautiful, happy present.
+Peace of mind can’t exist when a heart is filled with resentment or anger, so do yourself a favor and let it go and then you can escape the prison of the past and enjoy the present and that brilliant future that might just be waiting for you to let go of what cannot get you there.

 This gives you time to take a breath and relax enough for something new to enter your consciousness and you can use that mental energy to move you forward.